Very fast Bayesian Additive Regression Trees on GPU: Performance measurements

 \paragraph{Results}

-The results are shown in \autoref{fig:time-all}.
-Consider the bottom-right panel, at ``low-low'' settings $p=100$, $n_\text{tree}=200$. \texttt{dbarts-cpu} is 3-4 times faster than \texttt{bartz-cpu} at low training set size $n$, then \texttt{bartz-cpu} catches up at $n\approx \num{20000}$ and they remain similar afterward. \texttt{bartz-A100} takes a constant time until $n \approx \num{1000000}$ where it starts following a linear trend, indicating full use of the GPU.
+The results with the ``low-low'' settings $p=100$, $n_\text{tree}=200$ are shown in \autoref{fig:time-single} (complete results in \autoref{fig:time-all} in the appendix). \texttt{dbarts-cpu} is 3-4 times faster than \texttt{bartz-cpu} at low training set size $n$, then \texttt{bartz-cpu} catches up at $n\approx \num{20000}$ and they remain similar afterward. \texttt{bartz-A100} takes a constant time until $n \approx \num{1000000}$ where it starts following a linear trend, indicating full use of the GPU.
 At high $n$, \texttt{bartz-A100} is 200x faster than \texttt{bartz-cpu}, and 1000x faster than \texttt{xgboost-L4}, making BART competitive with \texttt{XGBoost} after taking into account the different number of iterations required.